-- 14.2 An associate is an entity, including an unincorporated entity such as a partnership, over which the investor has significant influence and that is neither a subsidiary nor an interest in a joint venture. - 14.3 Significant influence is the power to participate in the financial and operating policy decisions of the associate but is not control or joint control over those policies. - (a) If an investor holds, directly or indirectly (e.g. through subsidiaries), 20 per cent or more of the voting power of the associate, it is presumed that the investor has significant influence, unless it can be clearly demonstrated that this is not the case. - (b) Conversely, if the investor holds, directly or indirectly (e.g. through subsidiaries), less than 20 per cent of the voting power of the associate, it is presumed that the investor does not have significant influence, unless such influence can be clearly demonstrated. - (c) A substantial or majority ownership by another investor does not preclude an investor from having significant influence.
+- 14.2 An associate is an entity, including an unincorporated entity such as a partnership, over which the investor has significant influence and that is neither a subsidiary nor an interest in a joint venture. - 14.3 Significant influence is the power to participate in the financial and operating policy decisions of the associate but is not control or joint control over those policies: - (a) if an investor holds, directly or indirectly (for example, through subsidiaries), 20 per cent or more of the voting power of the associate, it is presumed that the investor has significant influence, unless it can be clearly demonstrated that this is not the case; - (b) conversely, if the investor holds, directly or indirectly (for example, through subsidiaries), less than 20 per cent of the voting power of the associate, it is presumed that the investor does not have significant influence, unless such influence can be clearly demonstrated; and - (c) a substantial or majority ownership by another investor does not preclude an investor from having significant influence.